antontsv/makemypi/README.md

 - Runs a one-time provisioning script with any custom commands as you please
 - Resizes the root filesystem to expand to the whole available size of the SD card

+If you want to use the latest firmware on your card, you can add `sudo rpi-update` to your provisioning script.

 ## How it works